 The completed work includes rebuilding aging paths and infrastructure to support continued stewardship and increasing use; the horticultural and ecological restoration in connection with this work is focused on improving soils, removing invasive species, and re-establishing native plant communities.
 We also completed a restoration of the Gill, which involved deepening the watercourse by removing accumulated sediments, but varying its depth and planting aquatics to improve habitat complexity; rustic bridges and overlooks along the length of the Gill have also been restored.

-The final phase of our work in the Ramble will be the restoration and reconstruction of its rustic structures, including the re-creation of three open-air shelters that once existed at high points in the landscape, providing shaded seating where visitors might rest and take in views of the surrounding scenery.
+The final phase of our work to restore the Ramble will be the restoration of its rustic structures and the reconstruction of three open-air shelters that once existed at high points in the landscape.
+This will provide more shaded seating in the area so visitors can rest and take in scenic views.

 Restoring Central Park is a collaborative effort.
 Our team of historians, planners, landscape architects, and architects work in partnership with the public to preserve the Park’s original ideals while enhancing the experience for today’s visitors.Learn More